toystars/elasticsearch-mapper/README.md

 # elasticsearch-mapper
 [![Build Status](https://travis-ci.org/toystars/elasticsearch-mapper.svg?branch=master)](https://travis-ci.org/toystars/elasticsearch-mapper) [![Coverage Status](https://coveralls.io/repos/github/toystars/elasticsearch-mapper/badge.svg?branch=master)](https://coveralls.io/github/toystars/elasticsearch-mapper?branch=master) [![npm](https://img.shields.io/npm/dt/elasticsearch-mapper.svg?maxAge=2592000)](https://www.npmjs.com/package/elasticsearch-mapper) [![npm](https://img.shields.io/npm/v/elasticsearch-mapper.svg?maxAge=2592000)](https://www.npmjs.com/package/elasticsearch-mapper)
-> Automatic mappings generator for ElasticSearch and MongoDB collections...
+> Automatic mappings generator for ElasticSearch, JSON documents and MongoDB collections...

 > Getting started with ElasticSearch is easy enough, and the powerful full-text search engine can do lots of stuff out of the box and this include dynamic mappings.
 Yes, you don't have to tell ElasticSearch what kind of data you want to index and it will handle it appropriately, well most of the time.
 But there are some occasions when you need to tell ElasticSearch the kind of data to expect so it can perform better (index and search) and not rely on too many generic fallbacks.
 That is where `elasticsearch-mapper` comes in.